tkrisztian95/netflix-imdb-chrome-extension/readme.md

 ### How it works:
 The extension fetch the movie details from the [OMDb API](https://www.omdbapi.com/) and display the ratings.
 #### Provide API key
+[Get your free!!!
+OMDb API key](https://www.omdbapi.com/apikey.aspx) and then click on the extension's icon at the chrome toolbar.
+Paste and save it and you ready to use.

 #### Use
 After you hovered a movie card with your cursor the rating will appear on the top right corner.